aalmansa-13/cabify/README.md

 Mainly for simplicity and trying to fit it within 3 hours, I have left out:
 * No different currencies supported
-* The repositories are very simple and don't implement any persistence mechanism.
+* The repositories use static items and don't implement any persistence mechanism.
 * No injection framework used for simplicity
 * No logging added, although Production code should have it